STATPHYS

-STATPHYS is an international conference on statistical physics of the International Union of Pure and Applied Physics (IUPAP).
-The series of conferences take place every three years in a different continent to give the maximum international relevance and visibility to the event.
+STATPHYS or IUPAP International Conference on Statistical Physics is a series of conferences organized by the International Union of Pure and Applied Physics.
+The conferences take place every three years in a different continent to give the maximum international relevance and visibility to the event.
 It is the world event for the broad field of statistical physics and all its interdisciplinary developments.
 The first meeting was in Florence (Italy) from 17 to 20 May 1949.
 After a pioneering period the periodicity of three years was established and the conference has acquired more and more importance.
 The participation has reached peaks up to 1500 participants in the recent years.
 Also on the occasion of this conference the prestigious Boltzmann medal is awarded.
 In addition several satellite meetings are usually held along with the main event, adding to the scientific value of the meeting.